Federal Reserve: Commercial Paper Funding Facility

+In response to the economic disruptions caused by the COVID-19 pandemic, the Federal Reserve reintroduced the Commercial Paper Funding Facility (CPFF) on March 17, 2020, to support the flow of credit to households and businesses by purchasing eligible commercial paper.
+The CPFF was modeled after the 2008 crisis-era facility and aimed to stabilize the commercial paper market.
+The facility ceased operations on March 31, 2021, and is not in place as of April 2025.

+Term Asset-Backed Security Loan Facility

+The Term Asset-Backed Securities Loan Facility (TALF) was a temporary program announced on November 25, 2008, and launched in March 2009 by the Federal Reserve in collaboration with the U.S. Treasury to stimulate consumer and business lending.
+It provided non-recourse loans to investors to purchase asset-backed securities (ABS), such as auto loans, student loans, and credit card receivables, aiming to enhance liquidity in these markets.
+The facility ceased issuing new loans in June 2010 and was fully wound down by 2015.[2]
+As a significant tool during the 2008 financial crisis, TALF focused on ABS markets rather than direct banking system liquidity, distinguishing it from other crisis-era facilities.

 History

 Central banking in the United States, 1791–1913

 The first attempt at a national currency was during the American Revolutionary War.
 In 1775, the Continental Congress, as well as the states, began issuing paper currency, calling the bills "Continentals".
 The Continentals were backed only by future tax revenue, and were used to help finance the Revolutionary War.
 Overprinting, as well as British counterfeiting, caused the value of the Continental to diminish quickly.
 This experience with paper money led the United States to strip the power to issue Bills of Credit (paper money) from a draft of the new Constitution on August 16, 1787, as well as banning such issuance by the various states, and limiting the states' ability to make anything but gold or silver coin legal tender on August 28.

 In 1791, the government granted the First Bank of the United States a charter to operate as the U.S. central bank until 1811.
 The First Bank of the United States came to an end under President Madison when Congress refused to renew its charter.
 The Second Bank of the United States was established in 1816, and lost its authority to be the central bank of the U.S. twenty years later under President Jackson when its charter expired.
 Both banks were based upon the Bank of England.
 Ultimately, a third national bank, known as the Federal Reserve, was established in 1913 and still exists to this day.